-As a cosmetic dentist in Fort Lee, NJ, we have several ways to restore a chipped tooth, including:
+As a cosmetic dentist, we have several ways to restore a chipped tooth, including:

 Many of the adults who visit our general dentist office prefer to repair their teeth using dental veneers.
 A veneer can be used to restore a chipped tooth, cover dark stains, close gaps in between teeth, and more.
 This makes veneers an incredibly popular option among our patients.

 If you have lost a tooth in addition to damaging one, we can use the solutions above to restore the damage and then work on replacing your missing tooth.
 We can do so using dental crowns and bridges or dental implants.
 Both solutions will restore the appearance and functionality of your smile.

 When visiting us for a chipped tooth, let us know if you would also like to improve your smile.
 We can offer you a quick teeth whitening treatment that will brighten your smile and improve your self-confidence.
 When combined with dental restorations, this is an excellent way to enhance your appearance.